Spectral constant rigidity of warped product metrics: Spinor proof of Theorem

+This means that $\Phi$ is a local isometry, and since the target is simply connected, it follows that $\Phi$ is a global Riemannian isometry.
+The proof of the main Theorem \ref{thm1} for odd $n$ is complete.

-Our proof of Theorem \ref{thm1} is complete.
-And now we can also give a quick proof of Theorem \ref{thm1-mu}. \begin{proof}[Proof of Theorem \ref{thm1-mu}] The proof is very similar to that of Theorem \ref{thm1}.
+Now we can also give a quick proof of Theorem \ref{thm1-mu}. \begin{proof}[Proof of Theorem \ref{thm1-mu}] The proof is very similar to that of Theorem \ref{thm1}.
 We mention the modifications.
 To construct the auxiliary function $\psi_{\delta,\epsilon}$, we perturb the function $f$ given in \eqref{f in mu}.
 Another ingredient is to replace $\Lambda_c \geq \Lambda$ with the new condition $\Lambda_{c,\mu\circ \Phi}\geq 0$. \end{proof}